 Supervisor Tools: Logging in as Admin User

-On the log on screen, select one of the two options below before pressing the LOGIN button.
+On the login screen, select one of the two options below before pressing the LOGIN button.

 Active Directory: Select this option while logging with the local user credentials such as when logging in as an admin.

 Contact Center: Select this option while logging in with Finesse Supervisor credentials instead of local account credentials.

 Integration with the client’s Active Directory is not yet supported